ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Note 1: In ClickHouse versions earlier than v23.4, `%f` prints a single zero (0) if the formatted value is a Date, Date32 or DateTime (which have no fractional seconds) or a DateTime64 with a precision of 0.
 The previous behavior can be restored using setting `formatdatetime_f_prints_single_zero = 1`.

 Note 2: In ClickHouse versions earlier than v23.4, `%M` prints the minute (00-59) instead of the full month name (January-December).
 The previous behavior can be restored using setting `formatdatetime_parsedatetime_m_is_month_name = 0`.

+Note 3: In ClickHouse versions earlier than v23.11, `%l`/`%k`/`%c` parses format with leading zeros required, after leading zeros are optional.
+The previous behaviour can be restored setting `parsedatetime_enable_format_without_leading_zeros = 0`.
+Though `formatDateTime` still prints those with leading zeros, this behaviour can be changed with `formatdatetime_enable_format_without_leading_zeros = 1`.

 **Example**